CmsHI/HIJetTools/L2Residual/README.md

 All of the above is possibly to launch in batch mode on lxplus.
 I used a workaround in order to control the submission with python.
 It basically generates separate file lists and .csh scripts for submission.
+Then it creates directories on eos to store the output.